WebAssembly/component-model/design/mvp/Explainer.md

 the drop completed eagerly, or if not, identifies the in-progress drop.

-In the Canonical ABI, the returned `i32` is either `0` (if the drop completed eagerly) or the index of the in-progress drop task.
+In the Canonical ABI, the returned `i32` is either `0` (if the drop completed eagerly) or the index of the in-progress drop subtask (representing the in-progress `dtor` call).
 (See also [`canon_resource_drop`] in the Canonical ABI explainer.)

 ###### `resource.rep`